The region covers the Canary Island archipelago, part of the western Sahara and the ocean area around it.

 The Canary Island region includes a terminal control area (TCA) and eight airports: Tenerife Norte, Tenerife Sur, Gran Canaria, La Gomera, El Hierro, Fuerteventura, Lanzarote and La Palma.

-The main characteristics of the region is that it is the gateway, in terms of air traffic, to South America over the Atlantic: the EUR-SAM corridor.
-Due to its location, it must be crossed by all transit circulating between Europe and South America, as well as part of the traffic going to the Caribbean and Central America.
+The main characteristic of the region is that it is the gateway, in terms of air traffic, to South America over the Atlantic: the EUR-SAM air corridor.
+Due to its location, it is an obligatory fly-through area for all traffic between Europe and South America, and some of the traffic to the Caribbean and Central America, so that the International Civil Aviation Organization (ICAO) has established the South Atlantic Monitoring Agency -SATMA- at the Canarias ACC.
 This traffic involves around eleven percent of the total transit controlled by the Canary Island region.

 However, the greatest flow of traffic in the Canary Islands - sixty percent of the total - comes from the inflows to the islands from Europe and from the outflows from the islands to the old continent.
 Lastly, inter-island traffic occupies thirty percent and covers the different routes established in the terminal control area (TCA) linking all of the aerodromes in the Archipelago.